-2o Investing Initiative is proud to have developed PACTA for Banks as a free-of-charge public good, with input and funding from a diverse array of stakeholders.
-It would not have been possible to develop and launch PACTA for Banks without the dedication and collaboration of our partners across the banking, university, and NGO sectors.
+2° Investing Initiative is proud to have developed PACTA for Banks as a free-of-charge public good, with input and funding from a diverse array of stakeholders.
+It would not have been possible to develop and launch PACTA for Banks without the dedication and collaboration of our partners.

-2o Investing Initiative extends its heartfelt thanks notably to the members of the banking pilot group, with whom we have worked closely to road-test, enhance, and prepare PACTA for Banks for wider industry use.
+2° Investing Initiative extends its heartfelt thanks notably to the members of the banking pilot group, with whom we have worked closely to road-test, enhance, and prepare PACTA for Banks for wider industry use.
 In addition to the dedicated pilot group members, we are also grateful to Handelsbanken, HSBC, and Rabobank for contributing their input and expertise.
 The members of the pilot group are as follows: